edge360/grocery-digital-coupons/README.md

 1. Install the required software for [Python](https://www.python.org/downloads/) *(version 2.7)*.
 2. Download the [pip](https://bootstrap.pypa.io/get-pip.py) script and install it with `python get-pip.py`
 3. Run the setup script `python setup.py`
-4. If on Linux, set the permissions of `chromedriver` to executable.
+4. Run the web app with `python web.py`

-5. Run the web app with `python web.py`
+*If on Linux, set the permissions of `chromedriver` to executable.*

 ## Usage